slezyradosti/Database_Insurance-companies-term-paper-/README.md

 			ORDER BY company_name
 ```

-- request On Request Based On Principle Of Final Request
+- request On Request Based On Principle Of Final Request (Display information about contracts, the amount of which exceeds the average amount)

 ```
 SELECT contract_id, types_of_insurance.type_of_insurance,